kmodrzyn/Bayesian-Analysis-of-Esophageal-Cancer-Risk-Factors/README.md

-# Bayesian Hierarchical Analysis of Esophageal Cancer Risk Factors: Evaluating the Role of Age, Tobacco, and Alcohol Consumption
+# Bayesian Analysis of Esophageal Cancer Risk Factors: Evaluating the Role of Age, Tobacco, and Alcohol Consumption
 Course project for CS-E5710 - Bayesian Data Analysis D

 Modeling the likelihood of developing Esophageal Cancer from a Bayesian perspective